Penple/msdf-rs/README.md

 This crate attempts to bind msdfgen in a safe and idiomatic way.
 Unsafe bindings provided by [msdf-sys](https://crates.io/crates/msdf-sys).

-## Buliding
+## Building

-In order to build [msdf-sys](https://crates.io/crates/msdf-sys), clang must be installed.
+In order to build [msdf-sys](https://crates.io/crates/msdf-sys) on Linux, Clang must be installed.

 ## Examples